-Maxima is a computer algebra system (CAS) that is free, open source, runs on Windows, Linux, and Mac, and has reasonable coverage of basic and advanced mathematical functions, from garden-variety algebraic simplification, to polynomials, PDEs, and more.
-Topic areas include calculus, matrix equations, differential equations, number theory, combinatorics, hypergeometric functions, tensors, gravitational physics, PDEs, nonlinear systems.
+Maxima is a symbolic computation platform that is free, open source, runs on Windows, Linux, and Mac, and covers a wide range of mathematical functions, including 2-D/3-D plotting and animation.
+Capabiities include algebraic simplification, polynomials, methods from calculus, matrix equations, differential equations, number theory, combinatorics, hypergeometric functions, tensors, gravitational physics, PDEs, nonlinear systems.
 With an active developer base and responsive community, a user gets a secure future lifecycle of the product and plenty of help when dealing with problems.
 The result: an essential mathematical computing package for students, programmers, engineers, scientists, and mathematicians.
 This article will help you get started with Maxima.

-- Here’s a succinct Maxima command reference sheet (cheat sheet).
+- Here’s a succinct Maxima command reference sheet (cheat sheet) by Ruben Puentedura

 - If you are familiar with Mathematica, this Mathematica / Maxima Syntax Conversion Chart will get you going quickly.